- Off road parking

 Set in rolling countryside halfway between the towns of Tuam and Roscommon, on the outskirts of Glenamaddy, you'll find Kiltullagh Cottage.
 This cosy cottage, set in beautiful gardens adjacent to the owners home, has been lovingly decorated and furnished to provide you with comfort and quality during your stay.
 Boasting a spacious double bedroom with ensuite facilities, this Co Galway cottage will leave you feeling relaxed and refreshed, as you explore the surrounding area.
 Guests will enjoy the well-planned kitchen/dining/living area.
 Outside the cottage, the gardens are mature and well maintained.
-To the rear, guests will enjoy a small orchard area with garden seating.
+To the rear, guests will enjoy a small orchard area.
 Kiltullagh lake is visible from the front of the property.
 The town of Glenamaddy is a short distance away and boasts a rich history and tradition of Irish music in the local pubs.
 There are many historical sites in the area, including some interesting ones at nearby Roscommon town.
 Travel west to the busy town of Tuam and onto Galway city, on the Wild Atlantic Way with its many attractions, shops pubs, cafes, and restaurants.
 Visit the wilds of Connemara and its dramatic landscape and scenery.
 Return to Kiltullagh Cottage in the evenings and plan your next days endeavours.

 All ground floor.
 1 x double bedroom with en-suite shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area.

 Gas fired central heating.
-Gas oven and hob, microwave, fridge/freezer, washing machine, TV with Freeview.
+Gas oven and hob, microwave, fridge/freezer, TV with Freeview.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 3 cars.
 Lawned area to front of cottage, gravel to side, small lawned orchard to rear of cottage.
 No pets and no smoking.
 Shop and pub 1 mile.

 This property offers the following short breaks: